BlaireLeone/bulma-clean-theme/honey.md

 ![](/img/honey_15.jpg)

 However, avocados, and other insect-reliant plants, have a controversial story with honey bees.
 Avocados don't need them to pollinate.
 In fact, any insect or agile vector will do.
-However, traveling honey bee farmers will lend their bees to avocado farms and in turn get avocado honey.
+However, traveling honey bee farmers will lend their bees to avocado farms and in turn receive avocado honey.
 The problem?
 It intentionally silos the bee's nutrient source, and limits their biodiversity - an unhealthy eventuality for the bees if it continues long term.

 ![](/img/honey_16.jpg)